arcana-network/docs.arcana/includes/text-snippets/supported_nft_autofetch_chains.md

-The following chains are supported for auto-fetching of NFTs:
+The {{config.extra.arcana.wallet_name}} supports auto-fetching of NFTs for the following chains:

     * Ethereum
     * Fantom